choderalab/yank/docs/running.rst

 Setting a target :ref:`free energy difference error <yaml_options_online_analysis_parameters>` tells YANK to run each phase until the error in the free energy difference is below some threshold.
-The free energy difference of the phase is estimated during the simulation through online analysis every :ref:`specified interval <online_analysis_interval>`.
+The free energy difference of the phase is estimated during the simulation through online analysis every :ref:`specified interval <yaml_options_online_analysis_interval>`.
 This process will slow down the simulation, so it is recommended the interval be at least 100 iterations, if not more.

 It is recommended you also set a :ref:`switch phase interval <yaml_options_switch_phase_interval>` for a large number